Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Light component events selection and energy spectrum

 \subsection{Systematic uncertainty analysis}

+Since the light component and proton spectra use the same energy reconstruction formula, their energy scale systematic uncertainties are the same.
+The total systematic uncertainty on the energy measurement is about 4\%.
+The main contributors are $\sim$1.5\% from SiPM camera calibration, $\sim$1\% from mirror reflectivity calibration, $\sim$1\% from $N_{\mu}$ calibration, $\sim$1\% from absolute humidity absorption correction, $\sim$2\% from aerosol absorption estimation, $\sim$0.5\% from air pressure correction, and $\sim$1.7\% from hadronic interaction models.
+Further details can be found in the Supplementary Materials of the proton energy spectrum~\cite{LHAASO:2025byy}.

+For the light component energy spectrum flux, the dominant systematic uncertainties arise from composition models, component selection, atmospheric pressure, absolute humidity, night-sky background light, and hadronic interaction models.
+These system uncertainties are summarized in Table~\ref{table:systematicUncertainty} and are introduced and quantified below.

-{\bf Systematic uncertainty on component selection: } To investigate the impact of selection cuts on the light component energy spectrum, we adjusted the cut to correspond to the 50\% selection efficiency and subsequently to the 70\% selection efficiency (Fig.~\ref{fig:cutline}).
-The flux of the light component varies by no more than $\pm$1\%, with maximum increases of 1\% and decreases of 1\%.
+{\bf Systematic uncertainty on component selection:} To assess the impact of selection cuts on the light component energy spectrum, we varied the cut threshold to achieve selection efficiencies of 50\% and 70\%(Fig.~\ref{fig:cutline}).
+Relative to the 60\% efficiency case, the resulting light component flux varied by less than 1\%.